Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 images: ["/images/alexander-andrews-MrCetm-g5n4-unsplash.jpg"]
 ---

-As you know you there are already [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2#custom-configuration-provider) for a variety of sources. ‌But if you didn't find your source configuration provider, you can simply implement it.
-It just take a few minutes to implement your own configuration provider.
-In this blog post I want to show you how you can implement custom SQL Server configuration provider and more importantly how you can refresh the configuration whenever your data in the database changes.
+As you know you, there are already [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2#custom-configuration-provider) for a variety of sources. ‌But if you didn't find your source configuration provider, you can simply implement it.
+It just takes a few minutes to implement a configuration provider.
+In this blog post, I want to show you how you can implement a custom SQL Server configuration provider and more importantly how you can refresh the configuration data whenever your data in the database changes.

 This article has two parts.
-First you learn how to create your provider.
+First, you learn how to create your own provider.
 Then you learn how to reload the configuration.
 The source code is available in [GitHub](https://github.com/Mousavi310/dotnet-training/tree/master/ConfigurationProviders).

 ## Implement the SQL Server Configuration Provider

-To implement a configuration provider you need to have at least 2 classes: a `Configuration Source` and  a `Configuration Provider`.
-The configuration source has the information about the source (such as the location of JSON file, or the connection string of settings table and etc).
-The configuration provider uses the configuration source to read key/value pair settings from the source and store them in its `Data` property. `Data` is a `Dictionary<string, string>` type and your job is to fill it by reading database data.
-Let's begin to create a simple Sql Server Configuration provider:
+To implement a configuration provider you need to have at least 2 classes: a **configuration source** and  a **configuration provider**.
+The configuration source has the information about the source (such as the location of the JSON file, or the connection string of the settings table, etc).
+The configuration provider uses the configuration source to read key/value pair settings from the source and store them in its `Data` property. `Data` is a `Dictionary<string, string>` and your job is to fill it by reading database settings table.
+Let's begin to create a simple SQL Server Configuration provider by creating a solution:

-Create a solution:

 ``` dotnet
 mkdir ConfigurationProviders